Krazete/sgm/README.md

 * v2 (Final Draft): The gallery now resembles what it looks like today.
 The design has been dramatically improved and all portraits have been added ~~thanks to screenshots from the Rift beta~~.
 All settings, filters, sorting options, and whatnot have been refined.
 The gallery is in its first "completed" state, matching up with game version 3.0.0.

-* v3 (Move Gallery): A move gallery has been added.
+* v3 (Move Gallery): A Move Gallery has been added.
 Images are missing and some moves are missing entirely.
 The basic filter, sort, and setting options are included.

 * v4 (Rating System): A rating system has been added, along with a rating toggle button to hide ratings and return to the original, more compact design.

 * v5 (Asset Upgrade): Portraits are now supplied by HVS and the masks have been refined.
-The move gallery is also populated with images and previously missing move entries have been added.
+The Move Gallery is also populated with images and previously missing move entries have been added.
 Game version has been updated to 3.1.0.
 A new Gallery Ratings page has been added to show all ratings in a more condensed format.

-* v6 (Catalysts and Collaboration): Processing files have been moved to Krazete/sgmminer.
+* v6 (Catalysts and Collaboration): Processing files have been moved to ~~Krazete/sgmminer~~ Krazete/sgmprocessor.
 The CONTRIBUTING.md document has been added detailing how to manually update gallery data files.
-A rudimentary catalyst gallery has been added.
+A rudimentary Catalyst Gallery has been added.

+* v7 (Repair and Prestige): I neglected the website for over a year because my processing scripts kept failing more and more with each new game update: bugged ability data, missing fighter data, no access to move data, broken ratings page, etc. I finally fixed Krazete/sgmprocessor in January 2023 by switching from UABE to UnityPy.
+This new library helped facilitate the complete repair of the website as well implementation of the new Prestige Ability feature.
+(I also deleted CONTRIBUTING.md because nobody helps anyway.
+And I never got around to fixing the Catalyst Gallery.)

 ## Issues